 After enormous success with its 2014 model, Amazon updated its Fire TV set-top-box in 2015 with some key new features - not least 4K video streaming.

-It's built on an Android base, much like Amazon's tablets and Fire OS, and has had a brand new operating system update recently to make it more simple to find and view content, regardless of the source.
+It's built on an Android base, much like Amazon's tablets and Fire OS, and has had a brand new operating system update in the last few months to make it more simple to find and view content, regardless of the source.
 The box is powered by a quad-core processor and 2GB of RAM, plus has some interesting features including a microphone in the remote control to allow for voice operated search.

 A separate, compatible games controller is available too (for £34.99) which illustrates that gaming is equally high on Amazon's agenda as movies, TV shows and other content.